MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 ## <a name="bidding"></a>bidding
-Contains the methods for managing this ad group's bid values.
+Gets this ad group's bid amount.

 ### Returns:
 |Type|Description|
 |-|-
-[AdGroupBidding](AdGroupBidding.md)|Contains the methods for managing this ad group's bid values.
+[AdGroupBidding](AdGroupBidding.md)|Contains the methods for managing this ad group's bid amount.

 ## <a name="enable"></a>enable